lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-The goal of this serious thinking is to remind us “that our institutions and ways of life, passions and prejudices, are not those around which past lives were organized” — a discovery which will “shock” us but also reinvigorate us, proving the necessary prerequisite for the concept that future ways of life will also be organized differently.
-Our response to this alterity, however, marks one of the major differences between current scholarly work to better integrate feeling into our understanding, and eighteenth century discourses.
-The late eighteenth century, and particularly the period in the 1790s defined by the ongoing shocks of the French Revolution, saw a similar acknowledgement that “our institutions and ways of life, passions and prejudices” are not universal and invulnerable.

-Robert Miles describes the impact of the French Revolution as one centred less on the political events on the day in and of themselves, and more on the “historical rupture” which the revolution was seen to constitute.
-He argues that this profoundly shaped far more than just political thought: “The sense of crisis … linked to the yawning question of what now did legitimate state authority, profoundly marks the literary production of the Romantic era.
+The goal of this serious thinking, for Felski, is to remind us “that our institutions and ways of life, passions and prejudices, are not those around which past lives were organized” — a discovery which will “shock” us but also reinvigorate us, proving the necessary prerequisite to understant that future ways of life will also be organized differently.
+For Sedgwick, too, the possibility of “surprise” in a non-paranoid reading, the idea that even the most predictable past events could have unfolded differently, is crucial for imagining change in the future.
+Our response to this alterity, however, marks one of the major differences between current scholarly work to integrate feeling into our understanding, and eighteenth century discourses.
+The late eighteenth century, and particularly the period in the 1790s defined by the ongoing aftershocks of the French Revolution, saw a similar acknowledgement that “our institutions and ways of life, passions and prejudices” are not universal and invulnerable.
+Robert Miles is one of many to describe the impact of the French Revolution as centred less on individual events, and more on the alarming “historical rupture” which the revolution was seen to constitute.
+For many, this rupture represented an opportunity for optimism — but many more experienced the turmoil as near-apocalyptic, and even for optimists the sense of impending change was often uncomfortable.
+Miles argues that a widespread sense of profound change shaped far more than just political thought: “The sense of crisis … linked to the yawning question of what now did legitimate state authority, profoundly marks the literary production of the Romantic era.
 The Enlightenment modes that survive in the 1790s differ substantially from those that reappear ten and fifteen years later.”
-(Miles 11) [the context of the political debates demanded a particular timeliness / responsiveness from texts which affected much more than just political tracts.]
+One way that these works were shaped by their context is a heightened sense of timeliness for published works.